Paul T. Farrell Jr.: Career

 Farrell practiced for 15 years at the law firm of Greene, Ketchum, Farrell, Bailey & Tweel where he was a partner.
 His work at Greene Ketchum focused primarily on medical malpractice and personal injury lawsuits.

 In January 2020, Farrell launched his own law firm, Farrell Law.

 Opioid epidemic

 Farrell's home state of West Virginia has been the epicenter of the opioid epidemic.
 Between 2007 and 2012, drug distribution companies shipped 780 million doses of opioids to West Virginia, and 1,728 overdose deaths occurred.
 In 2017, Farrell filed a series of lawsuits against the drug company distributors under the state's public nuisance laws.
 The suits, filed on behalf of various counties, seek to hold the drug distribution companies accountable for the cost incurred fighting the epidemic.
 In Cabell County alone, 40 million tablets were distributed in a five-year period, more than 400 for each of the 96,000 people who reside there.

+Farrell work in the opioid cases is the subject of the 2024 documentary film The Bitter Pill.